-ADAM DAVIES - Co-Artistic Director
+ADAM DAVIES - Artistic Director

 Adam Davies is a Pontefract-born actor/practitioner who trained in both Manchester and London.
 His theatre practice has led him to tour nationally with international physical theatre and street theatre companies such as Tmesis Theatre, Artizani Theatre and Avanti Display.

 Adam works extensively in the teaching of physical theatre practices at a host of drama schools and universities including ALRA North, Bolton University, Liverpool Theatre School and Buckinghamshire University.
-His main teachings centre around the assimilation of the Stanislavsky system into a robust and rigorous process of physical training and practice that is both pragmatic and eclectic in its approach.
+His main teachings centre around the assimilation of the Stanislavsky system into a robust and rigorous process of physical training and practice that is pragmatic in its approach.

 Adam's formal actor training began in 2006 where he attended the three-year Acting (BA Hons) programme at The Arden School of Theatre, Manchester.
 In 2012 Adam resumed actor training at postgraduate level on the MA Theatre Lab at RADA; a course designed to nurture and enable future leading theatre creators and practitioners.

-HENRY MCGRATH - Co-Artistic Director
+HENRY MCGRATH - Deputy Artistic Director

-OSCAR THOMPSON - Sound Designer
+OSCAR THOMPSON - Associate Sound Designer